 Do I need to wait for my purchase permission before I can move into my property?

 No. Once your property is completed, you will be able to take possession of your property and move in.
 Once the contracts are exchanged between the partied and registered at the Land Registry you will then acquire beneficial interest and contractual rights of the property.
-Registering the contract ensures that you are protected from property being sold or transferred to a third part and from any subsequent liens being placed on the property.
+Registering the contract ensures that you are protected from the property being sold or transferred to a third party and from any subsequent liens being placed on the property.

 Can I sell my property before I obtain my purchase permission?

 This depends on the terms of your contract sale.
-Your Solicitor will always try to negotiate with the vendor to insert a clause allowing you to sell the property before taking title.
-Solicitor simply prepares an assignment of contract to be signed between you, the vendor and the new purchasers assigning all of your rights and obligations under the contract to the new purchaser.
+Your Solicitor will always try to negotiate with the vendor to insert a clause allowing you to sell the property before taking the title.
+Solicitor simply prepares an assignment of contract to be signed between you, the vendor, and the new purchasers assigning all of your rights and obligations under the contract to the new purchaser.

 What taxes are payable on the purchase and when are these payable?